twyr/twyr-ember-modifiers/README.md

 #### ABOUT

-This is a monorepo used as a template for creating [Ember](https://emberjs.com) addons using [Embroider](https://github.com/embroider-build/embroider) in the V2 format.
+This is a monorepo containing [Ember](https://emberjs.com) addons implementing modifiers used in Twy&apos;r frontend projects, built using [Embroider](https://github.com/embroider-build/embroider) in the V2 format.
-It consists of two packages - the Basic Addon itself, and an Ember App for testing, debugging, documenting, and showcasing the addon.
+Please see the README of the individual Addons for details about the modifiers, and associated documentation

 #### STATUS